terence-lim/data-science-notebooks/MVCP.md

 make things more difficult for others at work.

-Figure 7 Representative Metrics and Survey Instruments from Research Studies in Employee Engagement continued Employee Attitude References Metrics and Survey Instruments or Job Behavior 8 Goes out of his her way to help co workers with difficult assignments 9 Offers to help others who have heavy workloads 10 Covers for absent
+Figure 7 Representative Metrics and Survey Instruments from Research Studies in Employee Engagement Employee Attitude References Metrics and Survey Instruments or Job Behavior 8 Goes out of his her way to help co workers with difficult assignments 9 Offers to help others who have heavy workloads 10 Covers for absent